-Eric has heard Border Patrol agents complain about, “The fumes, nauseous, they get nauseous, and their eyes are glazed, the pulmonary” after a shift alongside the New River.
-According to a request for hazard pay by the National Border Patrol Council Local 2554, large numbers of border agents report flu-like symptoms and having to call in sick after a shift alongside the New River.
-Some experience blurred vision and extreme headaches, skin rashes and open sores, after contacting the water.
-Those who fall in experience urinary tract infections and persistent itching after multiple showers, and they report vomiting and diarrhea after getting it in their mouth32.
+Eric has heard Border Patrol agents complain, “The fumes, nauseous, they get nauseous, and their eyes are glazed, the pulmonary” after a shift alongside the New River.
+According to a request for hazard pay by the National Border Patrol Council Local 2554, large numbers of border agents report flu-like symptoms and have to call in sick after a shift alongside the New River.
+Some experience blurred vision, extreme headaches, skin rashes, and open sores, after contacting the water.
+Those who fall in experience urinary tract infections and persistent itching after multiple showers, as well as vomiting and diarrhea after getting it in their mouth32.

-The New River originates in the Mexicali Valley about 20 miles south of the US- Mexico border and crosses into the United States where Mexicali, Mexico meets Calexico, California.
-It does not have a natural water source, but is made entirely of waste water from farms, factories, and sewage along its way.
-From Calexico, it flows 60 miles through the Imperial Valley to its inland terminus at the Salton Sea21 In the Mexicali Valley, it picks up municipal effluent, storm runoff, trash, animal feedlot runoff, slaughterhouse runoff, pesticides, un-disinfected wastes from wastewater treatment lagoons, and industrial pollutants21, 22.
+The New River originates in the Mexicali Valley, about 20 miles south of the US-Mexico border.
+It crosses into the United States where Mexicali, Mexico meets Calexico, California.
+The river does not have a natural water source, but is made entirely of waste water from farms, factories, and sewage along its course.
+From Calexico, it flows 60 miles through the Imperial Valley to its inland terminus at the Salton Sea21.
+In the Mexicali Valley, it picks up municipal effluent, storm runoff, trash, animal feedlot runoff, slaughterhouse runoff, pesticides, un-disinfected wastes from wastewater treatment lagoons, and industrial pollutants21, 22.

-Once it crosses to border into the U.S., it flows right through the Nosotros Subdivision.
+Once it crosses the border into the U.S., the New River flows right through the Nosotros Subdivision.
 Through his work with the Nosotros Group, Eric advocates for assistance for the residents who are suffering from diseases that are likely related to the river, and for the families of those who have passed away.
 He points out that, although a lot of the pollutants in the New River come from Mexicali, they still need to be addressed in the U.S. He says, “Pollution doesn’t stop at the border, even if the people do, right?”

 As the New River continues its trek through the Imperial Valley, it receives more pesticide-laced agricultural runoff, drainage from at least nine confined animal feedlots, geothermal plant discharge, and treated sewage22.
 The river flows to the Salton Sea where the water evaporates, but the pollutants stay behind.
 The water is toxic, and the sediment more so22.

 Despite the current state of neglect, some steps have been taken over the years to clean the inflows, but it hasn’t been enough.
 Eric once sat on the Citizen’s Forum on the Colorado River, which worked to represent the voice of local residents in the management of the inflows to the Salton Sea, including the New River.
-In the 1980s and 1990s the growth of maquiladoras—U.S. owned factories located in special tariff free zones on the Mexican side of the border.
-This development caused massive population growth in the area as workers flocked to the new jobs, but these private concerns did not include funding the sewage system or new infrastructure to support the influx of people.
+In the 1980s and 1990s the growth of maquiladoras—U.S. owned factories located in special tariff free zones on the Mexican side of the border, caused massive population growth in the area as workers flocked to the new jobs.
+However, these private concerns did not include funding the sewage system or new infrastructure to support the influx of people.
 As a result, the discharge of raw sewage became an industrial disaster.